Glyphack/documents/graphql-server-with-go-introduction.md

 ```

 #### Schema-Driven Development
-In GraphQL your API starts with a schema that defines all your types, queries and mutations, It helps others to understand your API so all of your team can understand how to work with your API.
+In GraphQL your API starts with a schema that defines all your types, queries and mutations, It helps others to understand your API so all of your team can understand how to work with your API, a contract between server and the client.
 Whenever you need to add a new capability to a GraphQL API you must redefine schema file and then start implementation.
 GraphQL has it's [Schema Definition Language](http://graphql.org/learn/schema/) for this.
 gqlgen library has a nice feature and generate code based on your schema definition.

+###